 - Custom with logo: Here, you can add a logo and customize the pattern and color of eyes and data modules

-- Custom with background: With this option, you can choose to place a semi-transparent QR Code on top of a background image
+- Custom with background: With this option, you can choose to place your QR Code on any image

-You can proceed with either of the options.
+You can proceed with either of the two options.

 That’s it.
 Your digital business card/VCard QR Code will be downloaded.
 Open the file and test it to check if it works alright.